ikjordan/picozx81/README.md

 ### Using the ROM routines
 The `LoadUsingROM` and `SaveUsingROM` configuration options allow the ROM code to be executed.
 This emulates the loading and saving of program files (but not data blocks) in the same time that it would take on a real ZX80/ZX81

+PicoZX81 generates realistic load and save sounds and graphics for the 8K ROM.
+The 4K ROM generates sounds and graphics when saving, which PicoZX81 emulates.
+The 4K ROM does not generate a load screen.
+PicoZX81 will show a black screen when the 4K ROM is loading a program

+The save sounds generated for both the 4K and 8K ROMs have been recorded as wav files and then successfully loaded into the EightyOne emulator

 The ROM is used for program loading if either the filename is specified on the command line, e.g. `LOAD "FILENAME.P"` or (for the ZX81) an empty filename is supplied e.g. `LOAD ""`.
-If a file fextension exists (`.p`, `.o` etc) then it must be supplied.
-Directories can be specified as part of the filename e.g. `LOAD "SUBDIR/FILENAM.P"`
+If a file extension exists (`.p`, `.o` etc) then it must be supplied.
+Directories can be specified as part of the filename e.g. `LOAD "SUBDIR/FILENAME.P"`

 #### Limitations
 The config file is read prior to loading.
 If the configuration file requires the emulator to be reconfigured so that it requires a reboot (e.g. the computer type or memory size changes) then the ROM will not be used for loading, and the file will be loaded immediately, as if `LoadUsingROM` was set to `OFF`.
 The ROM is also not used for loading if the file to be loaded is selected by pressing `F2`

-PicoZX81 generates realistic load and save sounds and graphics for the 8K ROM.
-The 4K ROM generates sounds and graphics when saving, which PicoZX81 emulates.
-The 4K ROM does not generate a load screen.
-PicoZX81 will show a black screen when the 4K ROM is loading a program
+When loading, picozx81 will read a `.p`, `.o` or `.p81` file and generate values which the ROM reads through IN statements
+**Note**: A program cannot be loaded directly from a wav file

 # Applications Tested
 Testing the emulator has been a great way to experience some classic ZX81 games and demos, including many that stretch the ZX81 and ZX80 well beyond what Sinclair may have originally expected.
 The following have been successfully tested: